DeveloperJay1/glowing-button-tiktok-/README.md

-# glowing-button for the everyone.
+# glowing-button for everyone.
 Feel free to use it!

 # Made by DeveloperJay aka this github account!